 With immigrants in particular, the picture becomes even more muddled.
+But there is nothing muddled about what you’ve argued.
+What is muddled for whom?
 For many families transplanted to U.S. shores, a desire to assimilate and become “American” is balanced with the need to maintain the tradition of their homeland.
 It is a struggle that differs from community to community, household to household, individual to individual.
 But this, like the rest of human experience, is inextricably tied to food culture.
 Performance of identity, whether in regards to “American-ness” or to the identity of the motherland, is most prominent and pressing in the choices made in terms of food preparation.
 Are we having empanadas for dinner, or macaroni and cheese?
 Are the dumplings stuffed with red bean paste or are they Pizza Pockets out of the freezer?
 Do we go to Safeway or to the H-Mart across town?
 These questions and more are at the fore of many immigrants’ minds as they navigate the potentially treacherous avenues of a new home.
+Why?
+I know you know, but the readers don’t.
+What does the choice of dumpling vs pizza pocket mean?

 These communities often do not share the idealistic priorities of the advocates of progressive food movements.
 Partially because of this, and partially because of deep-seated perceptions and realities of racial boundaries, immigrant communities assume a certain level of exclusion from alternative food networks.
 Rachel Slocum points out that “while the ideals of healthy food, people, and land are not intrinsically white, the objectives, tendencies, strategies, the emphases and absences and the things overlooked in [alternative] food make them so.”
-(Slocum, 2007) A student of Alison Hope Alkon, professor of sociology at University of the Pacific, reflects a common mode of thinking as she reflects in a paper for Alkon’s class:
+(Slocum, 2007) A student of Alison Hope Alkon, professor of sociology at University of the Pacific, reflects a common mode of thinking as she reflects in a paper for Alkon’s class: Great material: but put in your own words first, then quote.

 “I have always thought of farmers’ markets being expensive and full of white people.
 Therefore, I have never really gone to them…I do however go to flea markets and the Asian farmers’ market…but to be honest I never even thought of it as being a farmers’ market.
 I thought of it as more like an open-air market…because it is open way too early in the morning, there are not that many white customers or vendors, and the food is cheap.”
 (Alkon and Vang, 390)